HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 In this tutorial, we will show you the most exciting features of HVML,
      especially those features that are different from common programming languages.
-If you are familiar with a script language such as Python or JavaScript, you will find that you can master the basic principles and methods of HVML programming in a very short time, say, in 30 minutes.
+If you are familiar with a programming language such as C/C++, Python, or JavaScript, you will find that you can master the basic principles and methods of HVML programming in a very short time, say, in 30 minutes.

 Let's enjoy it.